Dr J. F. Jacques Expressive Arts Therapist Online, Outdoors and In Person

 I also specialise in offering psychological support for those who are directly or indirectly experiencing the effects of COVID-19, such as health anxiety, increased stress, social and psychological isolation, loss, or changes and adaptations to work environments.

-I draw from the healing and transformative potential of the arts to facilitate self-expression and self-awareness.
+I draw from the healing potential of the arts to enable self-expression, self-awareness and change.
 I make use of creative, visual and active methods to help communicate what can be difficult to put into words, and to explore our deepest concerns.
 These may include the use of embodiment, projective play, creative writing, art making, music, masks, puppets, photography, animation, improvisation, performance, storytelling or storymaking.
 The therapy also explores the roles we play in life either explicitly or implicitly.
 It helps identify existing, latent and new roles in order to increase our ability to enjoy a rewarding life, and to develop new narratives.

 I enormously value the unique relationship that is created through therapy.
 I am most sensitive to your individual needs and view what brings you to therapy with empathy and compassion.